NematiLab/bmijc/index.md

 ## Join our JC
 <a name="join"></a>

-Reminder emails are sent out via the BMI departmental listserv.
+Reminder emails are sent out via the BMIJC googlegroup listserv.

+Please enter your name and E-mail address (gmail) in this [spreadsheet](https://docs.google.com/spreadsheets/d/12oPayGPdjDuCjpgzdIi_5d0Dj-p2ev7ibip6olW6eU8/edit?usp=sharing){:target="_blank"} to receive notifications regarding BMIJC.

 Please spread the word to colleagues; anyone is welcome to attend.

 Note *this website* is the gold standard for meeting locations, times, and dates.

+If you would like to

 [//]: # (If you'd like to present a paper [please sign up here](https://docs.google.com/spreadsheets/d/1HAbPUJqG1CfmrVLARFLbxASiGBQ65ZB3ri1jLS8TTGg/edit#gid=1168976780).)